mateussn/til/Linux/scanning-badblocks.md

 * -v              = display operation details
 * sudo            = super user permission
 * badblocks       = program used
-* /dev/device     = device you want to scan, in my case was dev/sda2
+* /dev/device     = device that you want to scan, in my case was dev/sda2
 * badsectors.txt  = document with bad sectors